Are you wondering what works best on your Facebook page?

 Before we get to the five metrics you should be checking, let’s cover some basics on how to find them.

 Welcome to our weekly edition of what’s hot in social media news.
-To help you stay up-to-date with social media, here are some of the news items that caught our attention.
+To help you stay up to date with social media, here are some of the news items that caught our attention.

 What’s New This Week?

-To learn about the opportunities for small businesses, I interview Ramon Ray for this episode of the Social Media Marketing podcast.
+To learn about how to build strategic relationships through LinkedIn, I interview Viveka von Rosen for this episode of the Social Media Marketing podcast.

 More About This Show

 The Social Media Marketing podcast is a show from Social Media Examiner.

 It’s designed to help busy marketers and business owners discover what works with social media marketing.